 Rolling hills, vineyards, olive groves and cypress trees – all watered down with a light chianti.
-Many clichés spring to mind when you think of Tuscany.
-But they’re all gorgeous – so come and sample them for yourself.
-For a true taste of la dolce vita’, discover our guide to the best hotels in Tuscany – bookable with Culture Trip.
+Many clichés spring to mind when you think of Italy‘s Tuscany region.
+But they’re all gorgeous, so come and sample them for yourself.
+For a true taste of ‘la dolce vita’, discover our guide to the best hotels in Tuscany – bookable with Culture Trip.

 Castel Monastero, Siena